Tiny Turtle Graphics Interpreter

 }

-semantic value.
+of the semantic value.

-%left and %precedence directives define the
+%left and %precedence directives

-precedence of operation symbols.
+define the precedence of operation symbols.

 /* logical relation symbol */